-Antibiotics may be recommended if the infection is due to certain bacteria, especially Campylobacter, Shigella, if they have already been properly identified by laboratory tests.
+Antibiotics may be recommended if the infection is due to certain bacteria, especially Campylobacter and Shigella, if laboratory tests have adequately identified them.

-Otherwise, the use of an antibiotic can aggravate certain infections or make them last longer.
-Some infections, such as salmonella, are not treated with antibiotics.
+Otherwise, an antibiotic can aggravate certain infections or make them last longer.
+Some diseases, such as salmonella, are not treated with antibiotics.

 For adults, the doctor may prescribe medicine to stop vomiting.
-Sometimes these drugs are prescribed as a suppository.
+Sometimes these drugs are defined as a suppository.

-Doctors do not usually prescribe antiemetics for children, but depending on the situation, older children may be prescribed an antiemetic (anti-nausea) at a low dose.
+Doctors do not usually prescribe antiemetics for children, but older children may be prescribed an antiemetic (anti-nausea) at a low dose, depending on the situation.

 Washing your hands frequently is the best way to protect yourself from the virus, as exposure to the virus, even in low concentrations, is enough to cause illness.

-In addition, the virus can survive for a long time on objects and surfaces (such as sinks, toilets, and doorknobs), as well as in food, sometimes up to 12 days.
+In addition, the virus can survive for a long time on objects and surfaces (such as sinks, toilets, and doorknobs) and food, sometimes up to 12 days.

-Wash hands before and after contact with food or utensils, as well as after caring for a sick person, changing diapers, handling garbage, using the telephone, shaking hands, playing with pets, or going to the bathroom.
+Wash hands before and after contact with food or utensils, after caring for a sick person, changing diapers, handling garbage, using the telephone, shaking hands, playing with pets, or going to the bathroom.

-If you are infected with norovirus, you should avoid going to work or school, as it is easy to spread the virus to people with whom you are in direct contact.
+If you are infected with norovirus, you should avoid going to work or school, as it is easy to spread the virus to people you are in direct contact with.

-Gastroenteritis cannot be cured, but symptoms usually go away within a day or two.
+Gastroenteritis cannot be cured, but symptoms usually go away within two days.